dinh/dashboard-sample/README.md

 There are a few benefits to generating the html on the server side:

+1. No full page reloads
-1. Language consistency: Stay in the same language as the backend code (e.g., `Python` used here)
+2. Language consistency: Stay in the same language as the backend code (e.g., `Python` used here)
-2. Rapid prototyping: Easier to get a bunch of visuals - think dashboards - up in less time
+3. Rapid prototyping: Easier to get a bunch of visuals - think dashboards - up in less time
-3. Easier for all programmers to be full stack
+4. Easier for all programmers to be full stack
-4. **Most Important:** No JS or front-end framework!
+5. **Most Important:** No JS or front-end framework!

 ### Conclusion